0shaurya/mathular-theme/pages/algebra/system_of_equations.md

 <h2>Systems of Equations</h2><br>

-A <b>system of equations</b> is a group of multiple equations with multiple variables.
-Usually, it is mostly impossible to solve for an equation if you are only given one equation - however, with multiple equations, we can solve for multiple variables.
+A <b>system of equations</b> is a group of multiple equations with at least 2 variables in total.
+Usually, it is mostly impossible to solve for multiple variables if you are only given one equation - however, with multiple equations, we can solve for multiple variables.

 Take a look at the following system of equations: